SwissDataScienceCenter/renku-ui/README.md

 ## Unit Tests and Linting

-We use [jest](https://jestjs.io) as for unit tests and [eslint](https://eslint.org/) to detect trivial errors and enforce some coding-style preferences.
-We require both commands to terminate without warnings before we merge a PR.
+We use [jest](https://jestjs.io) for unit tests and [eslint](https://eslint.org/) for linting.
+We run them in out CI piplines and require both to pass without warnings before we merge a PR.
 You can manually run tests using the following commands:

     $ cd client   # or server if you need to work there
     $ npm test
     $ npm run lint

-Some linting errors can be automatically fixed by running `npm run lint-fix`.
+Mind that some linting errors can be automatically fixed by running `npm run lint-fix`.

 We suggest using an IDE that supports eslint (like [VS Code](https://code.visualstudio.com) or similar) and configuring your IDE to integrate with our eslint configuration so that any linting errors will be displayed as you develop rather than waiting for the CI pipeline to flag them.